kokkos/kokkos.github.io/content/community/events/2026-01-26-hpcasia-tutorial.md

 hardware resources without developing and maintaining multiple variants of the software.
 Kokkos addresses this by offering a single-source approach, allowing users to write code once and compile it for optimal execution on a wide range of platforms.

-Kokkos is an Open Source project under the Linux Foundation’s “High Performance Software Foundation" (https://hpsf.io).
+Kokkos is an Open Source project under the Linux Foundation's "High Performance Software Foundation" (https://hpsf.io).
 We'll start by exploring the fundamental concepts of Kokkos, including memory spaces and execution spaces, which are crucial for managing data placement and task execution on different devices.
 You'll learn about `Kokkos::parallel_for` for launching parallel computations and `Kokkos::View` for